 Leigh may be contacted at:

 You can enjoy quarters from jungle rustic to elegant five star; but the attitude is always casual.
 The Caribbean is an easy going, laid back place with a culture all its own, unique to Costa Rica.
-The natives, of Jamaican and Latin descent, are proud of their homeland and happy to share it.
+The natives, of Jamaican, Indigenous and Latino descent, are proud of their homeland and happy to share it.
 They are some of the sweetest and most friendly people I have known.

 Once I arrived in Puerto Viejo I went to the resort I had made reservations for and realized what a mistake I had made in choosing the lodge.
 Lisa swept in and saved me again.
 She relocated me to a terrific place which exactly fit my needs.
 When she was finally my “official” guide we had great fun zipping from location to location and chatting.
 I learned so much more than I would have from a traditional guide service.

 Being with Lisa is like being with a friend.
-I loved Puerto Viejo for the location, but mostly for the opportunity to hang out with Lisa.
-When I starts to freeze over here in Alaska, I will think of Puerto Viejo and be warm again all over!
-Thanks Lisa, Pura Vida.
+I loved Puerto Viejo for the location, and for the opportunity to hang out with Lisa.
+When it starts to freeze over here in Alaska, I will think of Puerto Viejo and feel warm inside!
 Kate Conley, King Salmon Alaska USA

 Because of Lisa and the people I met in Costa Rica, I will be returning and making Puerto Viejo my home.
 I would highly recommend Lisa to show you around and to get a feel of the Caribbean.
 In comparison, after I left Lisa, I took a large commercial tour to other parts of Costa Rica.
 I got to see a lot, but Lisa far out-did the commercial tour, by making me feel a part of the people and the country.
 She was very professional, and very personable.